Cigna Secure Rx is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the Cigna Secure Rx prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the Cigna Secure Rx prescription drug plan has A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 Medicare Part D Star Ratings

 In this section we show you the quality rating for this plan.
-Each year the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs....
-(CMS) rates prescription drug plans in four broad categories.
+Each year the Centers for Medicare and Medicaid Services (CMS) rates prescription drug plans in four broad categories.
 We do not recommend joining a plan with an overall rating less than 3.0.
 The following marks will give you an idea of the level of care you will receive if you join this Cigna-HealthSpring Rx plan.

 Contact Cigna-HealthSpring Rx